 A Practical Guide to Selling on Amazon

 Amazon has well over 300 million users worldwide, and that figure is growing rapidly.
 Recent research has shown that nearly half of all web shoppers go directly to Amazon for product searches.
-If you are a marketing professional, or a online shop owner looking to expand your e-commerce business, getting on Amazon should be a no-brainer.
+If you are a marketing professional, or an online shop owner looking to expand your e-commerce business, getting on Amazon should be a no-brainer.

 However, once you’re on Amazon, you don’t want to waste valuable time and money setting up and running Amazon campaigns which aren’t providing good ROI or conversion rates.
-This article will not only recommend how to get started on Amazon, but also how to sell effectively.
+This article will not only recommend how to get started on Amazon but also how to sell effectively.

 Step 1 – Know the Amazon Guidelines

 One of your first steps should be to get to know all the rules and regulations of selling on Amazon.
-Take the time to familiarize yourself with their seller guidelines to ensure you’re compliant from the beginning in terms of your product data and selling policy.
+Take the time to familiarise yourself with their seller guidelines to ensure you’re compliant from the beginning in terms of your product data and selling policy.
 These include:

 - Amazon Selling Policies